-Which personality trait is the defendant?
-Her purse matches her blouse and her bracelet and hair match her shoes.
+Which personality trait is the defendant in the cartoon?
+Her purse matches her blouse, and her bracelet and hair match her shoes.
 Does that give you any clues?

 Which personality type is the judge?
-Does the piece of paper randomly lying on his desk or the lack of a tie give you any hints?
+Does the piece of paper randomly lying on his desk or lacking a tie provide valuable hints?

 Simple observations tell you more than you think.

 The Type C Personality is strongly influenced by common sense and logic.
-It’s pretty easy to spot them.
-They are the ones on the sidewalk that are looking where they step and not talking.
+They are often the easiest to spot.
+They are on the sidewalk, looking where they step and not talking.

 With the rise of the internet, they have added information power to their arsenal.

-If you are interested in what makes the C Types tick, click on the link below.
+If interested in what makes the C Types tick, click on the link below.

 1. Intelligence.
-This is the innate ability to solve problems and understand observations by employing common sense and logic.
+This is the innate ability to solve problems and understand observations using common sense and logic.

-Common Sense is defined by the Merriam Webster™ dictionary as sound and prudent judgment based on a simple perception of the facts.
+Common Sense is a sound and prudent judgment based on a simple perception of the facts.
 Common sense has been around since humans first walked the earth.
-It is not based on education, although education may be considered Yoga for the brain.
+It is not based on education, although education may be considered exercise for the brain.

-Isaac Nelson was a potato farmer with an 8th grade education who was able to solve a fluid dynamics calculus problem using common sense and a piece of chalk.
+Isaac Nelson was a potato farmer with an 8th-grade education who solved a fluid dynamics calculus problem using common sense and a piece of chalk.